 Elliott Francis has extensive experience as a TV and radio news anchor.
 As a TV news reporter in Washington, DC, Elliott covered the infamous sniper shootings and investigation.
 His work in Boston, MA earned him two Emmy Awards for reporting, and he has also received the AP Mid Atlantic radio news award for breaking news.
 Elliott is an adjunct professor with Boston University, teaching beat reporting in Washington DC.

 Evan Haning has been a fixture on the air in Washington, DC.
 For nearly a decade, he was a reporter and anchor for WTOP.
 More recently, he anchored afternoon drive for WNEW-FM.
-After more than seven years behind the scenes and behind the mic on the internationally-syndicated Dr. Gabe Mirkin Show, Evan joined Westwood One News as anchor and fill-in host, and since 2015 he was been full time host of the Westwood One News morning magazine show First Light.
+After more than seven years behind the scenes and behind the mic on the internationally-syndicated Dr. Gabe Mirkin Show, Evan joined Westwood One News as anchor and fill-in host.
+From 2015 to 2018, he was the full-time host of the Westwood One News morning magazine show First Light.

 Barbara Kusak always approaches news with a curiosity, wanting to know what’s behind the headline.
 That was her guiding principle as a radio news anchor and reporter in Detroit and Las Vegas and as a TV news writer and producer in New York.
 While living in the southwest, Barbara’s love for writing led to a monthly chef’s feature for InStyle and 101 North magazines.
 Barbara earned her BA at Wayne State University in Detroit.